ttaylorr/slacker/README.md

 $ git clone https://github.com/ttaylorr/slacker && cd slacker
 ```

-2. Once cloned, install all the necessary gems by running `bundle install`.
+2. Once cloned, install all the necessary gems by running `bin/bootstrap`.
 This step assumes you already have Ruby installed and in your path.

 3. Put your Google Translate API key into your environment variables.
 Do so by invoking the following: